 Aurora studied at the Maine College of Art for two years, transferred, and finished her undergraduate at Sierra Nevada College, in Incline Village, Nevada.
 She currently paints abstracts from her studio in Western, Maine.

-Understanding abstract art is easy: all it requires is an open mind and a big imagination.!
+Understanding abstract art is easy: all it requires is an open mind and an imagination.!

 Abstract art is open to interpretation, and that is one of the beautiful things about it.
 Abstract art doesn’t jump out and declare “THIS is what I’m all about.”
 Instead, abstract art requires you to have an open, inquiring mind; you must enter the painting and see where it takes you.
 Abstract art gives you the freedom to explore the artwork and assign your own meaning to the piece.
 This intensely personal process enriches a viewer’s experience of an artwork.